persteenolsen/django-starter-two/README.md

 - Download Python from the official website [Python](https://python.org/)
 - Make sure that you have installed Python by the command in Powershell: "python --version"
 - Download the Python extension for Visual Studio Code which automatically include the Pylance extionsion
-- Download / fork this Django Starter Web App from my GitHub
+- Download / fork this Django Starter Website from my GitHub
 - Create the virtual envirement ".venv" for the Django Web App by Powershell or by VS Code
 - Virtual Enviroment by VS Code: "View - Command Palette - Python Create Enviroment"